 EPIDEMIOLOGY AND RISK FACTORS

 In the absence of continued nonsteroidal anti-inflammatory drug (NSAID) use, acid suppression heals >90 percent of peptic ulcers.
 However, approximately 5 to 10 percent of ulcers are refractory to 12 weeks of antisecretory therapy with a proton pump inhibitor (PPI).
 Even with continued PPI use, approximately 5 to 30 percent of peptic ulcers recur within the first year based on whether H. pylori has been successfully eradicated [1,2].
-Risk factors for refractory and recurrent peptic ulceration include the following (table 1) [3-6]:
+Risk factors for refractory and recurrent peptic ulceration include the following (table 1 and table 2) [3-6]: